How to Grow and Care for Tithonia - Mexican Sunflowers

 Insects and Plant Disease

-Tithonia experiences few insect and disease problems.
+Tithonia flowers experience few insect and disease problems.

 Perhaps best of all, the deer avoid them.
 Deer do not like the hairy leaves.